Salah to leave Liverpool; Bissouma to Manchester United - Latest news

 This talk came out of nowhere as Salah spoke to Spanish outlet AS about his future and hinted that Barcelona and Real Madrid could be a good destination for him.
 He also revealed his anger and not being named captain for a recent Champions League game.
 According to Egyptian legend Mohamed Aboutrika, Liverpool are thinking about selling Salah in the upcoming windows and the Egyptian winger has a lot of reasons to be unhappy.

+“I’ve never been asked before in an interview if a player can do an interview or not,” Klopp said.
+“I saw the interview and I didn’t see anything that was difficult for us to deal with or whatever.
+Somebody asked him if he can imagine playing for Barcelona or [Real] Madrid and if you ask all the players in the world most of them would say ‘one day, maybe’ and stuff like this.
+It is completely normal.

+“If you ask players, thank god, ‘could you imagine playing for Liverpool?’ a lot of players not here would say ‘yeah, it would be a big opportunity for me’ and stuff like this.
+It is completely normal in this kind of business.
+You ask a question, the player answers something and after that we work it through for the next four weeks.
+It depends on how interesting the player is and in the moment Mo Salah is obviously a highest profile player.
+So it is normal.
+It is really not an issue here.”

-But Klopp has moved to ease fears about Salah leaving Liverpool, although he did confirm they do not discuss contracts, he would not stand in Salah’s way if he wanted to leave and he admitted that star players need to have high levels of confidence and he will do that with Salah.
+Klopp had previously moved to ease fears about Salah leaving Liverpool, although he did confirm they do not discuss contracts, he would not stand in Salah’s way if he wanted to leave and he admitted that star players need to have high levels of confidence and he will do that with Salah.

 “The only reason to leave Liverpool at the moment is the weather.
 What other reason could there be?”
 Klopp said.
 “This is one of the biggest clubs in the world.
 We pay good money, maybe not the most in the world but we pay good, we have a sensational stadium with outstanding supporters, we have a fanbase all around the world and our colours are red, which is the nicest color anyway.